-21 See Harold Koh's "On American Exceptionalism," 55, Stanford Law Review, 1479 (2003).
+21 See Harold Koh's "On American exceptionalism," Stanford Law Review 55, no. 4 (2003): 1479-1528.

-22 For a fuller discussion, see Michael Ignatieff in New York Times Magazine, March, 2004.
+22 For a fuller discussion, see Michael Ignatieff in the New York Times Magazine, 31 March 2004.

-The proponents of unilateral decision-making disregard the lessons of World War II about the advantages of collective security and hold the norms and laws established in the wake of the bloodiest conflict in history to be less relevant to contemporary security.
-In a post 9/11 world of terrorists and weapons of mass destruction, it is considered to be enough that a US Administration says a danger is gathering for it to set aside international law and attack the prospective perpetrator.
-Pentagon and Justice Department legal advisers argued to the White House that international treaties that might limit the freedom of action of the Commander in Chief were "constitutionally dubious".
-White House Counsel Alberto Gonzales informed President Bush that the Third Geneva Convention on the treatment of prisoners was "quaint"23.
+The proponents of unilateral decision-making disregard the lessons of World War II about the advantages of collective security and hold the norms and laws established in the wake of the bloodiest conflict in history to be irrelevant to contemporary security.
+In a post-9/11 world of terrorists and weapons of mass destruction, it is considered to be enough that a US administration says a danger is gathering for it to set aside international law and attack the presumed prospective perpetrator.
+Pentagon and justice department legal advisers argued to the White House that international treaties that might limit the freedom of action of the commander in chief were "constitutionally dubious."
+White House counsel Alberto Gonzales informed President Bush that the Third Geneva Convention on the treatment of prisoners was "quaint."23

 Some academics, including some Canadian academics, have even talked admiringly of a new grand strategy, of a combination of John Quincy Adams and Woodrow Wilson, of putting unilateral power at the service of universal principle.
 But what happens if others claim the same right to act that the United States does?
-While some strategic studies scholars presume a state of chaos as the default position of civilization, wrongly, as if the world were incapable of progress, is it really in American interests to risk that state, to return to the law of the jungle, to live in opposition "to the opinions of mankind"?
+While some strategic studies scholars presume a state of chaos as the default position of civilization-wrongly, as if the world were incapable of progress-is it really in American interests to risk that state, to return to the law of the jungle, to live in opposition "to the opinions of mankind?"